 Pallas's Cats have the highest percentage (45%) of 30-day mortality of any small cat species.
 Survival rates are low due to infections, which are attributed to an underdeveloped immune system.
 In their natural high-altitude habitat, they would normally not be exposed to viruses causing infection.

 The Red River Zoo is committed to wildlife conservation and education and is dedicated to the preservation of the Pallas' Cat and other cold climate species.

-The Red River Zoo is proud to announce the birth of a female Muntjac Fawn.
+The Red River Zoo is proud to announce the birth of a male Muntjac Fawn.

 Muntjac are some of the world's oldest and smallest deer.
 Native to Northern China, Muntjac males have antlers and tusks which are used to fight for territory.

 The Red River Zoo has successfully bred Muntjac to help create greater genetic diversity for the captive population in North America.
 Once old enough, the offspring are sent to other zoos to help with their breeding programs.

 The fawn was born Monday, September 29th and is on exhibit with his parents in the Brown Eared Pheasant and Muntjac exhibit.

 The Red River Zoo is pleased to announce the guest artist for this year's Zoolebration!
 Celebration: Hans Droog will be visiting Fargo for the event.

 Originally from the Netherlands, where artist Hans Droog completed his formal Fine Art education, he worked for 3 years in Southern France, showing his work in local Galleries.
 Hans has been living and working in the United States since 1984 and settled in the countryside in the Hermann area, about 1 1/2 hours west of St. Louis.